Wallsend Personal Injury Solicitors – No Win No Fee Claims

 Experience matters more than location

 The first thing to note is that our team and offices are not based in the North Tyneside area.
 However, don’t that dissuade you from choosing to make your claim through Legal Expert.
 Whilst in previous generations it was much more important to use a solicitor or law firm which was closer to you, today services can be provided just as well from the other side of the country as the other side of town.
-There are many different ways in which you can be kept up to day on your case.
+There are many different ways in which you can be kept up to date on your case.
 Whilst there is nothing wrong at all in using a local solicitor, you need not be bound by geography, but rather by knowledge and experience.

 From claiming damages for clinical negligence to seeking compensation from an employer for a workplace accident, our team are highly experienced in helping people to make a range of different types of personal injury claim.
-As such, we will always leverage that experience in the best way possible to make sure that you get the help which you need.
+As such, we will always leverage that experience in the best way possible to make sure that you get the help that you need.

 Industrial disease and illness claims